 I am an Associate Professor and Graduate Coordinator in the Department of Religious Studies, cross-appointed to the Department of Political Science, as well as an affiliate member of the Department of Gender Studies at Memorial University.

-My research and teaching aim to challenge a pernicious sociopolitical assumption – that there is a radical divide between the so-called West and Muslim World – through critique of how this matrix plays out in the lives of everyday people.
-I examine this quandary through the lens of secularism, understood as a separation of religion from politics, and often assumed as a key guarantor of Western liberalism, democracy, rationality, and gender equality.
+My research and teaching aim to challenge a pernicious sociopolitical assumption – that there is a radical divide between the so-called West and Muslim Worlds – through critique of how this matrix plays out in the lives of everyday people.
+I examine this quandary through the lens of secularism, understood as a separation of religion from politics, and often assumed as a key guarantor of liberalism, democracy, rationality, and gender equality.

 Fields Of Research

-- Islam in the West (France, Canada)
+- Islam in the North Atlantic world (France, Canada)

 - Method and Theory

 BA Honours (U Winnipeg), MA (Queen's University), PhD (McMaster University), Postdoctoral Fellowship (Harvard University)

 Office: 5029 Arts and Administration | Telephone: (709) 864-4046 | Email: email@example.com